-The three year Bachelor's programme is taught exclusively in English.
+The three year Bachelor programme is taught exclusively in English.
 For most of the first year courses, you attend lectures and tutorials.
-The main outlines of different theories are treated in the lectures, then in groups of about 20 students you examine these in further detail.
+The main outlines of different theories are treated in the lectures, then in groups of about 25 students you examine these in further detail.
 You complete each course with an exam, with assignments or a combination of both.
-In your second and third year you also attend research workshops and seminars where a particular topic is treated in more depth.
-You complete the International Bachelor Arts and Culture Studies with a bachelor’s thesis, under proper individual supervision.
+In your second and third year you also attend research workshops and seminars where a particular topic is treated more in-depth.
+You complete the International Bachelor Arts and Culture Studies with a bachelor thesis, under proper individual supervision.

 Active way of learning